aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotitem/_index.md

 ### isCalculatedItem() {#isCalculatedItem--}

+<b>@deprecated.</b> Please use the 'isCalculatedItem' property instead.
 Indicates whether this pivot item is a calculated formula item.

 ```javascript
 isCalculatedItem() : boolean;